 In addition to providing a stunning backdrop for our sunrise and sunset meditations, La Tortuga's coastline offers snorkeling, surfing, and boat trips to neighboring islands.
 Yogis are invited to take nature walks in the nearby rainforests and to participate in conservation efforts at the resort's turtle sanctuary.
 Classes are held in the thatched, screened-in yoga temple, which shades our practice from the tropical sun.

-For details and pricing on the upcoming autumn retreat in March 2013, please visit the Autumn Retreat page.
+For details and pricing on the upcoming spring retreat March 13th-19th, 2014, please visit the March Retreat page.